breuner/elbencho/README.md

 ## Optional Build Features

+`elbencho --version` shows which optional features are included in an executable.

+#### Nvidia CUDA Support

-Nvidia CUDA support for GPU data transfers will automatically be enabled when CUDA development files (`cuda_runtime.h` and `libcudart.so`) are installed on the build system.
+CUDA support for GPU data transfers will automatically be enabled when CUDA development files (`cuda_runtime.h` and `libcudart.so`) are installed on the build system.
 Alternatively, elbencho CUDA support can be manually enabled or disabled.
 See `make help` for details.

+#### Nvidia GPUDirect Storage (GDS) Support

-Nvidia GPUDirect Storage (GDS) support through the cuFile API will automatically be enabled when GDS development files (`cufile.h` and `libcufile.so`) are installed on the build system.
+GPUDirect Storage (GDS) support through the cuFile API will automatically be enabled when GDS development files (`cufile.h` and `libcufile.so`) are installed on the build system.
 Alternatively, elbencho GDS support can be manually enabled or disabled.
 See `make help` for details.